SydneyKinney/Bootcamp_Group_Project/README.md

 ### Presentation (Elena)
 - Topic:  Number of installs vs price/ratings
 - Reason why: We want to see if there is a correlation
-- Description of their source of data:
+- Description of their source of data: This files contains Application data of more than 600K applications with the 23 attributes.
 - Questions we hope to answer:

 ### GitHub (Sydney)